kandeel679/Rent_management_system/README.md

 ## Machine Learning Model

 The application employs a trained machine learning model to assist landlords in determining competitive and fair rental prices for their apartments.
-The model considers factors like location, size, amenities, and market trends to provide accurate and data-driven recommendations.
+The model considers factors like YearBuilt, size, FLoor to provide a simple recommendation.